 Payment in the merchant's currency

-During the acceptance, Sips sends the currency code in the authorisation request and the transactions captured by the acquirer.
+During the acceptance phase, WL Sips sends the currency code in the authorisation request and in the transactions captured by the acquirer.
 The acceptance process is carried out using the original currency (currency of the holder’s card).
 When acquiring (capturing) payments, if your payment is made in Euros, the acquirer makes the conversion into Euros.
-The details of the conversion are provided in the transaction reconciliation logs (depending on the acquirer).
+The conversion details are provided in the Reconciliations reports (depending on the acquirer).

 Payment in the original currency

-During acceptance and acquiring, the process is carried out in the original currency (currency of the holder's card).
+During the acceptance and acquiring phases, the process is carried out in the original currency (currency of the holder's card).
 No currency conversion is performed.
-The various amounts (gross, net, and commissions) are specified in the original currency in the transaction reconciliation logs (depending on the acquirer).
+The various amounts (gross, net, and commissions) are specified in the original currency in the Reconciliations reports (depending on the acquirer).